Skip to content

 Ordinary Director

 Loren Atkins is an Alumna of the NYSF program, attending in 2005.
 She returned to the program through the Student Staff Leadership Program (SSLP) to work as student staff and then as the Chief of Staff.
 Loren completed a double degree at the University of Tasmania where she earned a Bachelor of Law (Hons) and a Bachelor of Science in Geography and Environmental Science.
 Loren started out working as a lawyer in Melbourne, and then moved on to work as an Environmental Lawyer for the Yap State Environmental Protection Agency in Micronesia.
-Loren currently works as a Legal Counsel for the World Bank, based in New York.
+Loren currently works as a Legal Counsel for the World Bank, working remotely from Tasmania.
 She joined the NYSF Board in July 2016 as an ordinary director.

 NYSF Alumni Director